Alan Clark

 Click on this link for another review by music journalist Mick Middles

-2023, Monday July 3rd, my piano concert in Piazza dei Mercanti, Milan
+My piano concert in Piazza dei Mercanti, Milan

 And again